Daily High to Daily Low: Is It Safe to Buy NGL Energy Partners LP (NGL)?

 NGL’s Market Performance

-NGL stocks went up by 2.93% for the week, with a monthly jump of 10.63% and a quarterly performance of 7.66%, while its annual performance rate touched -73.93%.
-The volatility ratio for the week stands at 4.83% while the volatility levels for the past 30 days are set at 8.82% for NGL Energy Partners LP.
-The simple moving average for the period of the last 20 days is -8.81% for NGL stocks with a simple moving average of -33.52% for the last 200 days.
+NGL stocks went down by -11.91% for the week, with a monthly drop of -10.62% and a quarterly performance of -10.29%, while its annual performance rate touched -74.53%.
+The volatility ratio for the week stands at 6.27% while the volatility levels for the past 30 days are set at 9.13% for NGL Energy Partners LP.
+The simple moving average for the period of the last 20 days is -12.97% for NGL stocks with a simple moving average of -36.79% for the last 200 days.

 Analysts’ Opinion of NGL